 System Use and Responsibilities

 The sponsoring department agrees that information accessed through UTLogin will be used only to authenticate or control access to the applications on the server(s) indicated in the request for UTLogin.
 The sponsoring department agrees not to log or store UT EID password values and to follow best practices whenever feasible.
-When applicable, the sponsoring department is responsible for applying UTLogin web policy agent patches and performing web policy agent upgrades.
+When applicable, the sponsoring department is responsible for performing web policy agent upgrades to maintain a current and supported version of the agent.

 The sponsoring department agrees to use this service in a manner consistent with this policy and with other university rules governing acceptable use of information technology, including Category I data.
 The sponsoring department also agrees to comply with all applicable state and federal laws.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) restricts access to student records.
 These legal restrictions apply to all users of UTLogin.

 The sponsoring department agrees to ensure that all Web Policy Agents (WPAs) have been upgraded to the latest supported version within 180 days of announcement of its release by the Identity and Access Management Team.
 The sponsoring department also agrees to upgrade all WPAs as soon as possible when a security advisory impacting UTLogin is announced, but no later than 60 days after such an announcement.
 The Information Security Office may determine that certain security vulnerabilities require a shorter upgrade window or quarantine to protect the university's information resources.
 Sponsoring departments must request a security exception (via the Security Exception Reporting Process) if running an unsupported WPA more than 180 days after a release announcement (or more than 60 days in the event of a security advisory) to avoid an interruption in UTLogin service for their protected services, which would make those services unavailable to customers.